Last Updated on February 23, 2023

-Camel trekking in Morocco is one of the most fun things you can do in Morocco.
-(Click photo) (photo and video: Jim Ferri)
+Camel trekking in the Sahara is one of the most fun things you can do in Morocco. (video below)

 Estimated reading time: 2 minutes